 Hawke Ambassador Program

 The award of Doctor of Letters or Doctor of Science.
-It is based on substantiated publications and/or the achievements of the candidate being recognised as a distinguished contribution to a field, resulting in an authoritative international standing.
+It is based on substantiated publications and/or the achievements of the research degree student being recognised as a distinguished contribution to a field, resulting in an authoritative international standing.